 Subd.
-2. Notification.
-The secretary of state or the appropriate county auditor, upon receiving an affidavit of candidacy or petition to appear on the ballot from an individual required by this section to file a statement of economic interest, and any official who nominates or employs a public or local official required by this section to file a statement of economic interest, shall notify the board of the name of the individual required to file a statement and the date of the affidavit, petition, or nomination.
+2. Notice to board.
+The secretary of state or the appropriate county auditor, upon receiving an affidavit of candidacy or petition to appear on the ballot from an individual required by this section to file a statement of economic interest, and any official who nominates or employs a public or local official required by this section to file a statement of economic interest, must notify the board of the name of the individual required to file a statement and the date of the affidavit, petition, or nomination.

 Subd.
-3. The board shall notify the secretary of state or the appropriate county auditor and, when necessary in the case of appointive office, the presiding officer of the house that will approve or disapprove the nomination, of the name of the individual who has filed a statement of economic interest with the board, a copy of the statement, and the date on which the statement was filed.
+3. Notice of filing.
+The board must notify the presiding officer of the house that will approve or disapprove the nomination, of the name of an individual who has filed a statement of economic interest with the board, a copy of the statement, and the date on which the statement was filed.

 Subd.
 4. Repealed, 1978 c 463 s 109

 Subd.
 5. Form.
-A statement of economic interest required by this section shall be on a form prescribed by the board.
-The individual filing shall provide the following information:
+A statement of economic interest required by this section must be on a form prescribed by the board.
+The individual filing must provide the following information:

-(a) Name, address, occupation and principal place of business;
+(1) name, address, occupation, and principal place of business;

-(c) A listing of all real property within the state, excluding homestead property, in which the individual holds: (i) a fee simple interest, a mortgage, a contract for deed as buyer or seller, or an option to buy, whether direct or indirect, and which interest is valued in excess of $2,500; or (ii) an option to buy, which property has a fair market value of $50,000 or more;
+(3) a listing of all real property within the state, excluding homestead property, in which the individual holds: (i) a fee simple interest, a mortgage, a contract for deed as buyer or seller, or an option to buy, whether direct or indirect, if the interest is valued in excess of $2,500; or (ii) an option to buy, if the property has a fair market value of $50,000 or more;

-(d) A listing of all real property within the state in which a partnership of which the individual is a member holds: (i) a fee simple interest, a mortgage, a contract for deed as buyer or seller, or an option to buy, whether direct or indirect, if the individual's share of the partnership interest is valued in excess of $2,500 or (ii) an option to buy, which property has a fair market value of $50,000 or more.
-Any listing under clause (c) or (d) shall indicate the street address and the municipality or the section, township, range and approximate acreage, whichever applies, and the county wherein the property is located; and
+(4) a listing of all real property within the state in which a partnership of which the individual is a member holds: (i) a fee simple interest, a mortgage, a contract for deed as buyer or seller, or an option to buy, whether direct or indirect, if the individual's share of the partnership interest is valued in excess of $2,500; or (ii) an option to buy, if the property has a fair market value of $50,000 or more.
+A listing under clause (3) or (4) must indicate the street address and the municipality or the section, township, range and approximate acreage, whichever applies, and the county in which the property is located; and

 Subd.
 6. Supplementary statement.
-Each individual who is required to file a statement of economic interest shall file a supplementary statement on April 15 of each year that the individual remains in office if information on the most recently filed statement has changed.
-The supplementary statement, if required, shall include the amount of each honorarium in excess of $50 received since the previous statement, together with the name and address of the source of the honorarium.
-A statement of economic interest submitted by an officeholder shall be filed with the statement submitted as a candidate.
+Each individual who is required to file a statement of economic interest must file a supplementary statement on April 15 of each year that the individual remains in office if information on the most recently filed statement has changed.
+The supplementary statement, if required, must include the amount of each honorarium in excess of $50 received since the previous statement and the name and address of the source of the honorarium.
+The board must maintain a statement of economic interest submitted by an officeholder in the same file with the statement submitted as a candidate.

 Subd.
 6a.
 Local officials.
-A local official required to file a statement under this section shall file it with the governing body of the official's political subdivision.
-The governing body shall maintain statements filed with it under this subdivision as public data.
+A local official required to file a statement under this section must file it with the governing body of the official's political subdivision.
+The governing body must maintain statements filed with it under this subdivision as public data.

 Subd.
-8. Any public official, except a member of the legislature or a constitutional officer, who is required to file a statement of economic interest and fails to do so by the prescribed deadline shall be suspended without pay by the board in the manner prescribed in the contested case procedures in chapter 14.
+8. Failure to file; suspension.
+A public official, except a member of the legislature or a constitutional officer, who is required to file a statement of economic interest and fails to do so by the prescribed deadline must be suspended without pay by the board in the manner prescribed in the contested case procedures in chapter 14.